mnopqr1/mnopqr1/README.md

 - 👋 Hi, I’m Sam (@mnopqr1).
-- 👀 I’m interested in compilers, uses of mathematical logic in CS, graphics, and how to visualize complex ideas.
+- 👀 I’m interested in compilers, uses of mathematical logic in CS, graphics, and visualizing complex ideas.
 - 🌱 I have so far been working in academia, first did a PhD and post-docs in mathematics, then became a CS professor.
 I wrote research articles, a book, and taught math and programming to people around the world.
 - ✨ This account collects my programming projects, many done at the [Recurse Center](https://recurse.com).
 I sometimes write [blogs](https://mnopqr1.github.io) about them.
 - 💞️ I’m always happy to collaborate on [any of these ideas](https://github.com/mnopqr1/ideas).